Search by Provider Name

 STREET OUTREACH ALLIANCE PROJECT (SOAP)

-A multifaceted, collaborative street outreach program where CORE partners with different agencies in the community to provide consistent and effective outreach to our neighbors living on the streets and in camps.
-CORE’s outreach practices are based in harm reduction, trauma informed care, and empowerment.
-Primarily focuses to both literally and figuratively ‘meet people where they are at’ whatever this may look like.
-Primary targeted population for outreach is youth and young adults ages 16-29, however, provides supplies to anyone in need that they encounter on outreach.
-Offers case management/coordinated care, community trainings/education, naloxone distribution/overdose education, safe sex items, syringe services, and harm reduction supplies
+Community Outreach through Radical Empowerment (CORE) is a multifaceted, collaborative street outreach program where different agencies in the community partner to provide consistent and effective outreach to individuals living on the streets and in camps.
+CORE’s outreach practices are based in harm reduction, trauma-informed care, and empowerment and are designed to literally and figuratively, "meet people where they are at," whatever that may look like.
+Provides needed supplies, and offers case management/coordinated care, community trainings/education, Naloxone distribution/overdose education, safe sex items, syringe services, and harm reduction supplies.

 Eligibility: Ages 16-29 experiencing homelessness or housing instability